kaieberl/paper2speech/Readme.md

 <img src="https://github.com/kaieberl/paper2speech/blob/main/Large%20Language%20Models%20for%20Compiler%20Optimization.jpg" width="500">

 ## Features
+The aim of this package is to make papers more accessible by converting them to audio, or to an easy-to-read web page.

 - pause before and after headings
 - skip references like \[1\], \(1, 2)], \[Feynman et al., 1965\], \[AAKA23, SKNM23\]
 - spell out abbreviations like e.g., i.e., w.r.t., Fig., Eq.